Language

 Some important sites in the Kruger Park include:

-If you stay at luxury lodge in one of the neighbouring reserves, then you have a greater choice of activities, depending on the specific lodge, of course:
+If you stay at a luxury lodge in one of the neighbouring reserves, then you have a greater choice of activities, depending on the specific lodge, of course:

 If you venture outside the park and reserves, then you can see the magnificent Panorama Route, which comprises sites like: